Eco-Sculptures in Burnaby: Animals Made From Metal and Plants

 Although in Burnaby the term "eco-sculpture" has a specific meaning, elsewhere there seems to be no set definition for the term.
 Eco-sculptures or eco-friendly sculptures have some connection to protecting the environment.
 They are often made from natural, recycled, or found materials.
 The Burnaby sculptures may not be completely "eco" in their composition.
 They probably stimulate at least some people to think about the animals that share the world with us, however.

-The theme of the 2016 display of eco-sculptures was "Be a Bee-liever".
-It was designed to promote the importance of bees and other pollinators in our environment.
+The theme of the 2016 eco-sculpture display was "Be a Bee-liever".
+The goal was to promote the importance of bees and other pollinators in our environment.
 An eco-sculpture display showing bears, bees, flowers, and honey was created on a trailer so that it could be taken to different events.
-The photos of the trailer as well as all of the other photos in this article were taken by me.
+The photos of the trailer and other eco-sculptures described in this article were taken by me.

 The Be a Bee-liever DisplayClick thumbnail to view full-size